FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Global Banks: Corporate & Domain Registry Analysis

-Financial institutions use OSINT to uncover shell companies, synthetic identity fraud, and laundering networks.
-By analyzing government registries, WHOIS data, and social platforms, banks link entities and reveal hidden networks, improving detection and mitigation of complex fraud schemes.
+Financial institutions increasingly use open source intelligence tools to uncover shell companies, synthetic identity fraud, and money laundering networks.
+By analyzing government registries, WHOIS domain data, and social platforms, compliance teams can link previously disparate entities and reveal hidden ownership networks — improving detection and mitigation of complex fraud schemes.
+According to the Financial Action Task Force (FATF), beneficial ownership transparency enabled by OSINT methods is now considered a critical layer in effective AML frameworks globally.

 Operational Framework for Leveraging Agentic AI and OSINT in Fraud Risk Mitigation